-The Oxford English Dictionary defines Artificial Intelligence (AI) as “The capacity of computers or other machines to exhibit or simulate intelligent behaviour.”
-The first example of AI was developed in the 1950s when academics at the University of Manchester wrote a checkers-playing programme to run on the Ferranti Mark 1 machine.
-Today AI is increasingly becoming part of life as the science behind advanced web search engines such as Google, Alexa’s ability to understand human speech and Tesla’s self-driving abilities.
+The first example of AI was developed in the 1950s.
+When academics at the University of Manchester wrote a checkers-playing programme to run on the Ferranti Mark 1 machine.
+Today, it is increasingly becoming part of life.
+Look at the science behind advanced web search engines such as Google.
+Or, Alexa’s ability to understand human speech and Tesla’s self-driving abilities.

 Bernard Marr, a strategic business and technology advisor, and Forbes Magazine contributor agrees and makes a case for the use of AI in marketing saying it makes your marketing, often one of a company’s biggest expenses, more efficient.